pollfish/docs/terms/researcher.md

 1. It will process the personal data, at its option, in accordance with:

-(i) |  the data protection laws of the country in which the data exporter is established, or
+(i) the data protection laws of the country in which the data exporter is established, or

-(ii) the relevant provisions
-# 1
- of any Commission decision pursuant to Article 25(6) of Directive 95/46/EC (corresponding Article 45 of the GDPR), where the data importer complies with the relevant provisions of such an authorisation or decision and is based in a country to which such an authorisation or decision pertains, but is not covered by such authorisation or decision for the purposes of the transfer(s) of the personal data
+(ii) the relevant provisions of any Commission decision pursuant to Article 25(6) of Directive 95/46/EC (corresponding Article 45 of the GDPR), where the data importer complies with the relevant provisions of such an authorisation or decision and is based in a country to which such an authorisation or decision pertains, but is not covered by such authorisation or decision for the purposes of the transfer(s) of the personal data, or
-# 2
-, or

 (iii) the data processing principles set forth in Annex A.